upperlinecode/cssi_102/day12/day12.md

 **Key vocabulary: iteration, JSON, API, window, DOM**

 ## What We're Building
 Today students will continue building out their notes app.
-We'll focus on reading data and rendering a list of data as HTML.
+We'll pick where we left off yesterday by adding functionality to read data and render a list of data as HTML.
+This lesson aims to strengthen students comfort with the Firebase API and Realtime Databases, as well as build up students confidence with parsing and manipulating data.
+Students will begin to solidify a foundational understanding of how the front and back end of web apps interact to create a dynamic web app.

 ## Starting Code